 Freezer paper is my go-to secret weapon for stenciled t-shirts.
 Just be sure to draw and iron on the side that doesn’t have the plastic wrap.

 11. T-Shirt To Cropped Tank Refashion

 Start by cutting out the sleeves, the neckline, and the midriff of the tee.
-Then, using a piece of ribbon or a shoelace, simply tie the two shoulder strips at the back, for a racerback-like tank.
+Then, using a piece of ribbon or a shoelace, simply tie the two shoulder straps at the back, for a racerback-like tank.

 The trick to getting this DIY right is by placing the right shapes in the right areas, before cutting them out.
-That being said, make sure the triangle is placed on the bottom left corner, when your fabric is folded in half.
+That being said, make sure the triangle is placed on the bottom left corner when your fabric is folded in half.